awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    [ec2-user ~]$ sudo yum install -y mod_ssl
    ```

-   Later in this tutorial you will work with three important files that have been installed:
+   Later in this tutorial, you work with three important files that have been installed:

    +  `/etc/httpd/conf.d/ssl.conf`